Nivolumab (Opdivo)

 • inflammation of tissues covering the brain and spinal cord (aseptic meningitis) - symptoms might include fever, headaches, neck pain or stiffness, feeling or being sick, or sensitivity to light

 • the parathyroid gland not producing enough parathyroid hormones.
-You may notice a tingling feeling in your fingers and toes, muscle cramps in particular in your legs, your skin look and feels dry and you feel generally weak
+You may notice a tingling feeling in your fingers and toes, muscle cramps in particular in your legs, your skin looks and feels dry and you feel generally weak

-• loss of the protective sheath around the nerve, symptoms include muscles weakness, uncontrolled movements and feeling very tired
+• loss of the protective sheath around the nerve - symptoms include muscles weakness, uncontrolled movements and feeling very tired

 • inflammation of the brain